TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 39/Ezekiel 39.20.md

 ---

-And ye shall be filled at my table with horses and chariots, with mighty men, and with all men of war, saith the Lord Jehovah.
+You shall be filled at my table with horses and chariots, with mighty men, and with all men of war, says the Lord Yahweh.